Quantum Vulnerability Analysis to Accurate Estimate the Quantum Algorithm Success Rate: Quantum Vulnerability Analysis

+In Section~\ref{sect:someerrronotmatter}, we discover that the SR of quantum computation is the outcome of the success rate of each qubit being measured.
+Each measured qubit's correctness is influenced by gate errors propagated to it.
+Our proposed quantum vulnerability analysis (QVA) is a systematic methodology that follows error propagation.
+The QVA will estimate the vulnerability of the compiled circuit by performing error modeling based on the error rates from randomized benchmarking calibration.

-Since QVF is designed to present the average FR of quantum execution at the cycle level, we also propose the \textbf{Cumulative Quantum Vulnerability} (CQV) to present the final circuit's vulnerability by predicting the FR for the compiled circuit.
-To be clear, the CQV will not predict the correct result but the possibility of not receiving a correct result when repeating execution.
-In contrast, $1-CQV$ represents the estimated success rate driven by using the CQV model.
-To compute the CQV, we build a Monte Carlo simulator based on the QVF model to predict the value of $1-CQV$.
+The QVA generates the cumulative quantum vulnerability (CQV) metric. \textbf{Definition of CQV:} \emph{CQV presents the final circuit's vulnerability by predicting the failure rate (FR) for the compiled circuit.} We emphasize that the CQV will not predict the correct result but the possibility of an incorrect result during runtime.
+The calculation of $1-CQV$ represents the estimated success rate of a compiled circuit on the target machine calculated with the CQV.
+In Fig. \ref{QVAFlow}.a, we present the complete workflow of QVA.